Adventure and FundraisingMay 30, 2017

 I began to realize how important outdoor recreation and adventure was to everyone, especially those living with a disability.
 It was one thing to go to an adaptive organization and try out the equipment but not take it home.
 In 2013, some friends and I sponsored an essay contest to win a custom off road hand cycle.
 We chose paraplegic Danielle L Watson and granted her wish for a multi day adventure riding her new custom mountain bike in Moab, Utah.
 We were so inspired by Danielle that we also made a short documentary about her story called, ” Falling Into Place “.

 It took a lot of friends and support to make all this happen and we were so empowered by what was possible, that we created a non-profit with the mission to support adaptive organizations and individuals with outdoor recreational equipment and opportunities.
-Since then GoHawkeye has awarded over $25,000 to four organizations and six individuals.
+Since then GoHawkeye has awarded over $175,000 to eight organizations and 60 individuals.